About this report

 - Start Date = Start Date of PI minus one day (for example, the chart for a PI starting on June 1 will start at May 31)

 - Program Increment End Date (gray dotted line visible during ongoing PI) = Finish Date of PI

 - Ideal Burn = Ideal trend downward of Effort Points on stories from the report Start Date to the PI End Date.
 The formula is Average Velocity / Average Sprint Days.
-If total sprint count is greater than 0, then Average Sprint Days = Release Total Days Count / Sprint Count else Average Sprint Days = 20.
+If total sprint count is greater than 0, then Average Sprint Days = Total Days Count in the PI / Sprint Count else Average Sprint Days = 20.
 The Expected Trend maximum cannot be higher the than sum of all story points for the current PI.
 Average Velocity equals the sum of LOE of last five completed Sprints.